Top 10 things to do with kids this summer in Cape Town

 Where: Rhodes Drive, Newlands

 A visit to the V&A Waterfront is a no-brainer for people with kids.
 In fact, you could probably fill a whole holiday with all activities available here!
 There are countless specials to keep your little ones happy: you can grab a free voucher booklet at the info kiosk.
-Future Park is great fun for kids and their parents.
-The Two Oceans Aquarium never fails to impress, and there’s Ripley’s Believe It or Not, with displays that are as fun as they are educational.
-There are also a number of kid-friendly restaurants and playgrounds, and the amphitheatre offers performances on most days to entertain people of all ages.
+The Two Oceans Aquarium never fails to impress, and there are also a number of kid-friendly restaurants and playgrounds, and the amphitheatre offers performances on most days to entertain people of all ages.
 Check out their other kids’ activities on their website.

 When: 9am-9pm daily

 Where: The Clocktower at the V & A Waterfront

 Surfers Corner in Muizenberg is recognised as one of the best beaches to learn to surf.
 There are several surf schools here offering lessons to aspiring surfers from the age of 4 to 94.
 The beach is lovely for swimming and sandcastles, and parents will enjoy the great beachfront restaurants and coffee shops.
 It is weather-dependent, so always phone ahead to see if conditions are good.